mskhc/dev1/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 #### DNS

-- The CoreDNS service is named `kube-dns`.
-This is done to prevent any interruption in service when the user is switching the cluster DNS from kube-dns to CoreDNS through the `--config` method described [here](/docs/reference/setup-tools/kubeadm/kubeadm-init-phase/#cmd-phase-addon).
+- The CoreDNS service is named `kube-dns` for compatibility reasons with the legacy `kube-dns` addon.

 - A ServiceAccount for CoreDNS is created in the `kube-system` namespace.